henriquesd/CleanArchitectureCQRS/README.md

 As in the image above, the ``Infrastructure`` layer and the ``User Interface`` layer (also known as the ``Presentation`` or ``Web`` layer), conceptually, are on the same level of the hierarchy.

-The centre of this architecture is the Core layer.
-There are different approaches to how the structure of the layers will be inside the solution, but in all of them, the dependencies always flows toward the ``Core``.
+The center of this architecture is the Core layer.
+There are different approaches to how the structure of the layers will be inside the solution, but in all of them, the dependencies always flow toward the ``Core``.
 The name of the layers can also be different on each approach, for example, the ``Core`` is also named ``Domain``, etc.
 In some approaches, the "Entities" and the "Domain Services" classes are in the same layers (in the ``Core``), and in other approaches, the ``Entities`` are created in the ``Core`` layer, and the ``Domain Services`` are created in another layer.